adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 qt(0.025, df=n-2)
 [1] -1.964682

-There is no empirical evidence against H0 at significance level 0.05.
+There was no empirical evidence against H0 at significance level 0.05.

 p-value of the test
 2*min(pt(statistic.t, n-2), 1-pt(statistic.t, n-2))
 [1] 0.1977807

-We confirm the previous result.
+Then I confirmed the previous result.
 Predictions on a new dataset

 predict(model, newdata=data.frame(list(lstat=c(5, 10, 25))))